cncf/cartografos/reference/technology.md

 * Level 1: You’ll have your initial experimentation and adoption of Kubernetes.
 You’ll start with relatively basic tools and technology.
 You’ll assess your existing toolset to see how they fit within the new landscape (what plays well with cloud native, and what doesn’t?).
 You’ll have limited automation, but don’t worry, it’s coming!
 Your focus is on getting the baseline technology implemented, and you won’t be in production yet.

 * Level 2: This marks your first step into production.
 You’ve worked hard to build your foundation in Level 1, and now you are moving to production.
 You might have started with something relatively small and simple, but this leap to production has certainly required you to address some significant steps.
 You’ll probably have had to incorporate monitoring and observability into your workloads.
-You’ll have brought Prometheus in and started monitoring your clusters for standard metrics such as RAM, CPU etc. While you might be starting to evaluate application tracing, don’t worry about it too much if you have started to gather core metrics.
-Your focus here is on getting an application running in production and having enough to support it.
+You’ll have brought key observability tooling in and started monitoring your clusters for standard metrics such as RAM, CPU etc. While you might be starting to evaluate application tracing, don’t worry about it too much if you have started to gather core metrics.
+Your focus here is on getting an application running in production and having enough platform resource, observability and operational capability to support it within your organization.

 * Level 3: Here you start to scale.
 Your suite of tools is more standardized.
 You're getting your release tooling, secrets management and policy tooling in place.
 You’re also starting to get a level of buy-in across your organization, which is helping to propel you forward.
 This is where you will be running the largest number of tools as you will be in the thick of evaluating, implementing, and running in production.